 The grottoes are fascinating otherworldly caves that date from prehistoric times: excavations have revealed that they were inhabited 42,000 years ago, making them the oldest known settlement in Europe.
 Don’t forget a jacket, and leave the high heels at home, as paths are wet and slippery.
 Hard hats (provided), and a certain level of fitness and mobility, are required.
 Located 40km southeast of Salerno on the northwest cusp of the national park, the complex is refreshingly non-commercial.

 Although it extends over 4800m, only around half of the complex is open to the public.
-The one-hour tour winds through a route surrounded by extraordinary stalagmites and stalactites, and a mesmerising play of colours, caused by algae, calcium and iron that tint the naturally sculpted rock shapes.
+The one-hour tour winds through a route surrounded by extraordinary stalagmites and stalactites, and a mesmerising play of colours, caused by algae, calcium and iron, which tint the naturally sculpted rock shapes.

 The tour culminates in a cavernous lunar landscape – think California’s Death Valley in miniature – called the Caverna di Bertarelli.
 The caves are still inhabited – by bats – and visitors are instructed not to take flash photos for fear of blinding them.